TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

 Before the official time period begins, I plan to further study about the architecture and structure of the CuPy library and its hardware aspect.
 During this period, under my mentor, I plan to :

-    - Add NumPy functionalities to CuPy

-    - Help develop a NumPy fallback function for the functions and modules currently absent from CuPy.

     - Solve issues and bugs being brought up by the members of the community.

     - Learn more about the long term goals for the CuPy project.